 Noodles can come in various shapes.
 However, they’re usually seen in long and thin strips and rods.
 It’s hard to determine where they came from with certainty.
 It’s believed to have appeared in China during the Eastern Han Dynasty.
 Meaning, they’re dating back a very long time.

 In 2005, archeologists found a bowl of noodles dating back 4,000 years.
 We don’t know if that’s the very first time they showed up.
 However, we do know they moved westward.

-Today, they’re a staple food, available all around the world.
+Today, they’re a staple food, available all around the world, especially in Chinese culinary recipes.
 They can be made of different food sources, including potato, mung beans, wheat, buckwheat, rice, acorn, and more.